fbpx

 Might we find a way to understand, and tend to, this garden?

-A Rhizome Theory of Difference
+A Rhizome Philosophy of Difference

 A second important aspect of Deleuze’s philosophy is that it is often referred to as a philosophy of difference, as opposed to more classic philosophical currents that talk about and strive towards similitude.